EarthScope/rover/docs/commands.md

 In the comparison of available data, maximal timespans across all quality and sample rates are used (so quality and samplerate information is "merged").

-This command also indexes modified data in the store before processing.
+This command also indexes modified data in the repository before processing.

 When the process is running status should be visible at http://localhost:8000 (by default).
 When the process ends an email can be sent to the user (if `--email` is used).